-Moreover, the bill introduces a city bond finance fund for revenue collected from taxpayers in redevelopment districts of statewide and local importance, with provisions for expiration once the special obligation bonds for these projects are retired.
-It also stipulates that all revenue from the sale of gas, water, electricity, and heat within designated intermodal facility districts will be credited to the state highway fund, with certain tax exemptions suspended during this period.
-The bill repeals several existing statutes related to these tax provisions, indicating a significant restructuring of tax revenue management and allocation concerning highway funding and redevelopment initiatives.
+Moreover, the bill introduces new provisions regarding the allocation of tax revenues, including the establishment of a city bond finance fund for revenue collected from redevelopment districts that support local and statewide tourism.
+It specifies that all revenue from the sale of gas, water, electricity, and heat within designated intermodal facility districts will be credited to the state highway fund, with certain tax exemptions not applying during this period.
+The bill repeals several existing statutes related to these tax provisions, indicating a significant restructuring of tax revenue management and allocation for highway funding and redevelopment projects.
 The act will take effect upon publication in the statute book.

 Statutes affected: